 Best For: Club music, rap, and classical.

-Like their 10” little brothers, 12” subwoofers offer great all-round sound with the ability to hit the lows hard.
-These are probably the most popular sub for anyone who isn’t trying to save on space and a single 12” sub can offer impressive bass – although you’ll lose out on a range of frequencies that might limit your sound.
+Like their 10” counterparts, 12” subwoofers offer great all-around sound with the ability to hit the lows hard.
+These are a popular choice for those who are not trying to save on space, as a single 12” subwoofer can provide impressive bass.
+However, you may lose out on some frequencies that could limit your overall sound.

 Best For: Everything from rock to pop to club.

-We don’t have any 15” subwoofers on the list because they’re pretty rare in-car audio setups.
-But they will offer all-out bass that will blow your mind – often at the cost of the higher frequencies in your music.
+15” subwoofers are not as common in in-car audio setups, but they offer an all-out bass experience that will blow your mind.
+However, this may come at the cost of losing some of the higher frequencies in your music.